Yureien/nginx-mime-magic-module/README.md

 ## TODO

 1. Try to do a benchmark of with/without and improve performance as far as possible.
 Gain inspiration from https://github.com/apache/httpd/blob/trunk/modules/metadata/mod_mime_magic.c maybe.
-2. Add the option to use this module as a fallback.

 ## Contribution